maritime-web/ArcticWeb-Docker/README.md

   	$ ./undeploy.sh full

-There is also the possibility of a doing a local deployment which doesn't create a WatchTower container and opens ports for databases and admin interface.
+There is also the possibility of doing a local deployment which doesn't create a WatchTower container and opens ports for databases and admin interface.

+## NGINX configuration
+To configure the NGINX container you need to make a directory called 'nginx/conf.d' in your 'arcticweb' directory.
+In this directory you can add custom NGINX configuration files.